 Student access to internet sites is filtered and logged in case of any unacceptable use.
 Any attempt to bypass security will be treated very seriously.
 The school monitors all use of the ICT systems, including e-mail and mobile device connection through the Taunton School Wi-Fi Network.
-Students using the network in unacceptable ways will be subject to an appropriate school sanction, most likely to be at least a Headmaster's Detention and parents to be informed.
+Students using the network in unacceptable ways will be subject to an appropriate school sanction.
 Offenders will also come under the general discipline procedures of the school.

 Pupils are educated in the responsible use of technology through the Computer Studies and PSHEE curriculum.
 PTA lectures from experts in the field of online safety are sourced on an occasional basis for the benefit of parents, and links to informative and responsible websites are provided through safeguarding updates in the weekly newsletter, The Courier.

 Online safety forms part of the statutory child protection training undertaken by all staff.
-All users should channel any concerns for online safety through the Deputy Head Pastoral or Senior Deputy Head.
+All users should channel any concerns for online safety through the TPPS Headteacher.

 Taunton School uses NTFS file permissions and Active Directory Groups to secure documents and file locations to appropriate staff and student groups.
-Staff cannot access student data (such as the My Documents area or E-mail) without approval from a senior member of staff within the student's school or access a member of staff's information without approval from the HR department.
+Staff cannot access student data (such as the My Documents area or

+E-mail) without approval from a senior member of staff within the student's school or access a member of staff's information without approval from the HR department.